RusBoriska/firebase_bloc_tutorial/README.md

 # firebase_bloc_tutorial

-A new Flutter project with Firebase and BLoC.
+A new Flutter project with Firebase, OneSignal, AppMetrica and BLoC.

 ## Getting Started